 As a pet parent, we know you only want what’s best for your dog.
 And sometimes you may overlook your dog’s health as you give in to those adorable, begging puppy eyes for a full and happy tummy.

-This is mainly caused by bacteria found in your fur-baby's gums that will turn into plaque then into tartar.
+This is mainly caused by bacteria found in your fur-baby's gums that will turn into plaque, and then into tartar.
 Tartar builds under the gums and your dog’s gums will begin to swell and become irritated.
 If not managed immediately, it will result in teeth falling out, bone loss, and to more serious health problems.

-To avoid this, choose foods that are not only good for your dog’s bodily nutrition but are also good for his dental teeth.
+To avoid this, choose foods that are not only good for your dog’s bodily nutrition but are also good for their teeth.
 According to Animal Wellness Magazine, many of the special substances found in cranberries may not only inhibit the enzymes associated with the formation of dental plaque but can also stop the bacteria from sticking to surfaces.
 These compounds also prevent acid formation and reduce the acid tolerance of the bacteria that cause decay.

-Puppies must be given two or more meals a day to compensate for high energy and metabolism.
-While senior dogs must be given low-calorie and special diets if ever diagnosed with certain health conditions.
+Puppies must be given two or more meals a day to compensate for high energy and metabolism, while senior dogs must be given low-calorie and special diets if ever diagnosed with certain health conditions.
 As stated by The American Society for the Prevention of Cruelty to Animals® (ASPCA®), adult dogs require sufficient nutrients to meet energy needs and to maintain and repair body tissues.
 The amount you feed your adult dog should be based on his or her size and energy output.Consider giving supplements